Answer · Localization

 Two pages.
 Two registers.
 One brand.

-A Market Entry Sprint covers the US-facing page set in six to ten weeks.
-Hero, trust block, case-study order, credential stack on display, pricing posture, primary conversion path.
+A Market-Entry Marketing Sprint covers the US-facing page set in six to ten weeks.
+Hero, trust block, case-study order, credential stack on display, price presentation, primary conversion path.
 The home-market site does not change.
-A Cross-Border Build runs three to six months and covers the full multi-channel US presence.
-A Group Partnership is monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+A Cross-Border Marketing Build runs three to six months and covers the full multi-channel US presence.
+A Global Marketing Partnership is monthly retainer with a twelve-month minimum.
+Commercial terms are set after fit and scope are clear.
+No public price bands are published.

 Keep the heritage.
 Move it down the page.
 Lead the US hero with the US outcome.